Viktorija-Alexeeva/DE-project/reproduce.md

 2. Configure Terraform files to create new bucket and dataset.

-In folder DE-project/terraform create and configure files main.tf and variables.tf.
+In VS code in Explorer open folder DE-proect.
+Will see cloned repo 'DE-project'.
+In folder ~/DE-project/terraform create and configure files main.tf and variables.tf.

-In variables.tf:
+In variables.tf configure parameters:
 ```
 project: airbnb-prices-eu
 region: europe-west1